Objectives and Key Results (OKR) – The Complete Guide

 Many companies make the mistake that the leadership simply passes on their goals from top to bottom.
 Middle management does the same as leadership and passes its goals on to team leaders, who in turn pass them on to their team members.
 However, this waterfall model is not in the spirit of agility, let alone the OKR method.
 The planning of OKRs should be done both top-down and bottom-up.
 This has several advantages:

-• Teams become more self-organized (motivation through autonomy and involvement).
+- Teams become more self-organized (motivation through autonomy and involvement)

-• Teams align themselves with OKRs of higher levels (vertical alignment)
+- Teams align themselves with OKRs of higher levels (vertical alignment)

-• Teams see how their OKRs contribute to company goals
+- Teams see how their OKRs contribute to company goals

-• Teams coordinate with other teams on the same level (horizontal alignment)
+- Teams coordinate with other teams on the same level (horizontal alignment)

 This is one of the most common misunderstandings in the context of OKRs: The OKR method is often misused as a performance assessment tool.
-However, as soon as the compensation of employees is linked to OKRs, there is an incentive for sandbagging or under-promising.
+Unfortunately, as soon as the compensation of employees is linked to OKRs, there is an incentive for sandbagging or under-promising.
 In other words, employees set themselves artificially low goals to achieve them in any case.
 This undermines the entire OKR framework with all its advantages.

 These “day-to-day business” OKRs are not ambitious and only reflect the status quo or normal business activities.
 However, OKRs should always have a growth-oriented nature.

-Key results are often formulated as mere activities or as to-do’s that can be checked off - this is also referred to as output-driven.
+Key Results are often formulated as mere activities or as to-do's that can be checked off - this is also referred to as output-driven.
 However, with OKRs we want to achieve actual, success-relevant results.
-Key results should, therefore, as the name suggests, be outcome-driven.
+Key Results should, therefore, as the name suggests, be outcome-driven.
 The examples above illustrate the difference already very well.

 The trick is to find a metric on the spectrum of lag measures and lead measures, whose progress can be directly measured and influenced, but at the same time has a strong enough connection to the relevant lag measure (e.g. revenue).

-Revenue is actually the most interesting and important metric, but number of product demo requests is probably the more suitable lead measure here, as it is still closely linked to the lag measure, but can be influenced much more easily in the short term.
+Revenue is actually the most interesting and important metric, but the number of product demo requests is probably the more suitable lead measure here, as it is still closely linked to the lag measure, but can be influenced much more easily in the short term.
 The number of published blog articles, on the other hand, is too far away from the relevant lag measure and measures an output (activity) rather than an outcome.

 Vision and mission